amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    ![Screenshot of creating a new ASP.NET Core web application](./media/ch4-getting-started/walkthrough-multicontainer-createwebapp.png)

-4. Add a second project to the same solution and call it *DaprBackEnd*.
+4. Add a second ASP.NET Core Web Application project to the same solution and call it *DaprBackEnd*.
 Select **API** as the project type, and clear the checkbox for **Configure for HTTPS**.
 It's recommended to deploy Dapr sidecars in the same network namespace as the application.
 Therefore, the Dapr sidecar is designed to use unencrypted HTTP to communicate with the application.
 Note that we still use HTTPS for the front-end and that Dapr provides support for mTLS to encrypt calls between services.

    ![Screenshot of creating the back-end web API](./media/ch4-getting-started/walkthrough-multicontainer-createwebapi.png)